 It could happen to anyone.
 But, when it happens to a lawyer, problems will follow.
 An email was sent to attorney Aaron Allison notifying him that a motion for summary judgment had been filed.
 Unknown to Allison, the email was caught in an obscure spam folder.
-Mr. Allison did not see the email. he did not now a motion for summary judgment had been filed.
+Mr. Allison did not see the email.
+He did not know a motion for summary judgment had been filed.
 So, he did not know he needed to file a response within 14 days.
 His lawsuit had been removed from state court.
 He may not have realized he had only 14 days in which to submit a response.
 But, the Fifth Circuit said that did not mater.

 In Rollins v.
-Home Depot USA, Inc., No. 20-50736 (5th Cir.
+Home Depot USA, Inc., 8 F.4th 393 (5th Cir.
 8/9/2021) Judge Ho wrote that Allison knew the MSJ deadline was May 11.
 He should have checked the docket online to see if a motion had been filed.
 But, sometimes defendants submit their motions for summary judgment early.
 In this case, Home Depot submitted its motion on May 7.
 If we follow Judge Ho’s recommendation to check the docket on May 11, the actual due date, then Mr. Allison would have learned about the filing four days late.
 He would have lost 4 days out of his precious 14 days to submit a response.
 And, if a defendant submitted his dispositive motion a week early, then the plaintiff will lose a week.
 Fourteen days is a very short time indeed in which to respond.
 That deadline will shrink and shrink as defendants realize they can take advantage of an errant email.

 Defense Counsel Likely Knew